 Chances are, if you’re in this position, you aren’t currently targeting any branded keywords – unless they happened to come up in your traditional keyword research.
 So should you really give up your existing keyword priorities in order to chase after branded search queries?

 Well, yes and no. First, it’s back to the drawing board to research exactly how much search volume any existing branded queries are receiving.
-You can use any keyword research tool to do uncover this data, simply by generating keyword ideas based off of your brand name.
-As an example, if we put “Single Grain” into the Google Adwords External Keyword Research Tool, we’d likely get a handful of phrases that include our company name and receive search volume each month.
+You can use any keyword research tool to uncover this data, simply by generating keyword ideas based off of your brand name.

 At the same time, consider optimizing a few instances of your branded keywords both on your website or on external web properties – even if these phrases don’t have any meaningful search volume yet.
 Building links that showcase your branded keywords will help prove to Google that you’re a known brand, regardless of whether your branding efforts have caught up to your aspirations yet.

 Finally, what are you supposed to do if you’re a small fish trying to compete against known entities like Amazon, Zappos or Best Buy?
-After all, these companies likely have a substantial branded advantage over your seemingly-puny marketing budget.
+After all, these companies have a substantial branded advantage over your puny marketing budget.

-Of course, you should certainly consider adding some branded keywords to the anchor texts you use in both internal and external links, in order to prove to Google that you’re a branded force to reckon with as well.
+Of course, you should certainly add some branded keywords to the anchor text you use in both internal and external links in order to prove to Google that you’re a branded force to be reckoned with.
 But at the same time, don’t wait around for these efforts to be noticed.
 Get out there, start promoting your brand on social networks and, with time, you should see an improvement in both your brand’s recognition and your website’s natural search performance.